Harriet Edquist

-Harriet Edquist AM FAHA is an Australian curator, and Professor of Architectural History in the School of Architecture and Design at RMIT University in Melbourne.
-Born and educated in Melbourne, she has both published widely on and created numerous exhibitions in the field of Australian (in particular, Victorian) architecture, art and design history.
-She also contributes to the production of Australian architectural knowledge as editor of the RMIT Design Archives Journal and is a member of the Design Research Institute at RMIT University.
+Harriet Edquist AM FAHA is an Australian historian and curator, and Professor Emerita in the School of Architecture and Urban Design at RMIT University in Melbourne.
+Born and educated in Melbourne, she has published widely on and created numerous exhibitions in the field of Australian architecture, art and design history.
+She has also contributed to the production of Australian design knowledge as the founding editor of the RMIT Design Archives Journal and is a member of the Design Research Institute at RMIT University.

 Education

 Edquist graduated from St Catherine's School, Toorak in 1965.
 She then studied for a Bachelor of Arts and Master of Arts in Classics (1976) from Monash University, and completed a PhD in Architectural History at RMIT University (2000).

 Academic career

 Edquist began her teaching career as a lecturer in the Department of Fine Arts, University of Melbourne, and specialised in Renaissance and modern art history.

 In 1987, she joined RMIT University as editor (with Karen Burns) of Transition: Discourse on Architecture; a quarterly magazine produced by the Department of Architecture from 1979 until 2000 and dedicated to discourse on contemporary architectural practice and theory.
 Serving from 1987 to 1991, the partnership of Edquist and Karen Burns stretched the critical range of this publication, arguing - as they wrote in their editorial for Transition 38 - that architectural discourse could extend "the boundaries of discussion to include all the arts and observations on the society".
 They were both subsequently replaced as editors of Transition following a controversial 're-setting' of the publication's agenda, which was played out publicly through editorials and letters.

 In 1988, Edquist was appointed lecturer in Architectural History by RMIT University and from 2001 to 2007 served as Head of the School of Architecture and Design.
-She now holds the position of Professor of Architectural History at RMIT University.
-She was previously director of the RMIT Design Archives and is the editor of the RMIT Design Archives Journal.
+She now holds the position of Professor Emerita at RMIT University.
+She was previously the founder and director of the RMIT Design Archives and founding editor of the RMIT Design Archives Journal.

 She is currently a member (and was the past President from 2003 to 2005) of SAHANZ, the Society of Architectural Historians Australia and New Zealand.
 Professor Edquist is also a member of Docomomo Australia.

 In June 2015, she became the Foundation President of Automotive Historians Australia.
-This new organisation focusses on Australian automative history and was launched alongside Shifting Gear: Design, Innovation and the Australian car, an exhibition curated by Edquist in conjunction with David Hurlston.
+This organisation focusses on Australian automative history and was launched alongside Shifting Gear: Design, Innovation and the Australian car, an exhibition curated by Edquist in conjunction with David Hurlston at the NGV.